-Please visit TL Symposium webpage for additional information and updates.
+Please visit T&L Symposium webpage for additional information and updates.

-The seventh Celebration of Teaching & Learning Symposium is sponsored by the Center for Excellence in Teaching & Learning (CETL), in collaboration with the Provost's Office, Online Learning, and David L. Rice Library at the University of Southern Indiana.
+The eighth Celebration of Teaching & Learning Symposium is sponsored by the Center for Excellence in Teaching & Learning (CETL), in collaboration with the Provost's Office, David L. Rice Library, and Online Learning at the University of Southern Indiana.
 The Symposia series is part of CETL's goal to "Make Teaching and Learning Visible."

 Questions?

 Please contact Amy Chan Hilton at cetl@usi.edu or 812.461.5476.

 Component Meets Somewhat Meets Does Not Meet Research question The research question is well developed, and clearly relevant to student learning or success.
 The research question is somewhat developed and relevant to student learning or success.
 The research question is not clear or relevant to student learning or success.
 Context Context is clearly described, specific, and relevant.
 Context is partially described and relevant.
 Context is vague, not provided, or not relevant.
 Grounding The research is clearly grounded in relevant scholarly literature or evidence.
 The research is partially grounded in relevant scholarly literature or evidence.
 No references or evidence are included.
 Approach The research methodology is clearly described and appropriate.
 The research methodology is somewhat clear and appropriate.
 The research methodology is not described and/or not appropriate.
 Discussion The discussion clearly addresses how the strategy affects student learning or success.
-Discussion is somewhat clear; partially addresses to student learning or success Student learning or success is not discussed.
+Discussion is somewhat clear; partially addresses student learning or success Student learning or success is not discussed.
 Professionalism & Mechanics The abstract is written professionally using clear grammar, spelling, and mechanics.
 Written somewhat professionally, with some grammar or spelling errors.
 Not written professionally, with detracting grammar and spelling errors.
 Audience Engagement Describes a clear plan to engage the audience that is aligned with the presentation format.
-Limited engagement is described that is somewhat aligned with the format.
+Limited engagement is described and is somewhat aligned with the format.
 No plans for engagement are described.

-Rubric for SoTL Presentation Proposals
+Review Rubric for SoTL Presentation Proposals

-Rubric for Teaching Practice Presentation Proposals
+Review Rubric for Teaching Practice Presentation Proposals

-Component Meets Somewhat Meets Does Not Meet Topic & Relevance Topic is clearly stated, and the relevance of the topic to student learning or success is clearly explained.
-Topic is somewhat clearly stated, and its relevance to student learning or success is partially explained.
-Topic is not clear or is not relevant to student learning or success.
+Component Meets Somewhat Meets Does Not Meet Торіс Topic/practice is clearly stated.
+Topic/practice is partially clearly stated.
+Topic/practice is not clear.
+Relevance Topic relevance to student learning or success is clearly explained.
+Topic relevance to student learning or success is partially explained.
+Topic relevant to student learning or success is not clear.
 Purpose The purpose of the presentation is clearly described.
 The purpose of the presentation is partially articulated.
 The purpose of the presentation is not clear.
 Takeaways The intended takeaways and lessons learned are clearly described.
 The intended takeaways and lessons learned are partially articulated.
 The intended takeaways and lessons learned are not clear.
 Professionalism & Mechanics The abstract is written professionally using clear grammar, spelling, and mechanics.
 Written somewhat professionally, with some grammar or spelling errors.
 Not written professionally, with detracting grammar and spelling errors.
 Audience Engagement Describes a clear plan to engage the audience that is aligned with the presentation format.
 Limited engagement is described that is somewhat aligned with the format.
 No plans for engagement are described.